tipra-bois/cabBookingSystem/README.md

-# REST API for Online Cab Booking Application
+# REST API for Cab Booking System

 Our team has developed a REST API for an online cab booking application.
 This API enables customers to log in, modify their profile details, and book rides.
 Likewise, drivers can log in, update their information and vehicle details, and accept ride requests.
 An admin account is also available to oversee the entire process, including updating information and accessing the application's data.
 To ensure data and user security, we have implemented rigorous validation procedures at every stage for all users.